nurialopezraich/Python-Programms/README.md

 # Python programms

-Here you'll find some of the programms I've done in the mandatory subject named scientific programming
+Here you'll find some of the programms I've done in the mandatory subject named _Algorithmic_